 Overseas television stations sometimes censored the episodes, so the returned product was sometimes missing footage.
 Conversely, censored clips have sometimes been returned for episodes which are still missing.
 In other cases, clips which had been sent to BBC news programs as excerpts still exist.

-When the episodes were originally broadcast, some fans took photos of the images on their television screens, and some recorded the audio by placing a tape recorder next to their television speakers.
+Photos of the episodes, taken by a person photographing the television set while the episodes aired, exist.
+Also, some fans recorded each episode's audio by placing a tape recorder next to their television speakers.
 These photos and audio recordings were later welcomed at the BBC with open arms, as they were desperate to have any kind of recording at all for the programs they had lost.
 The audio recordings have been cleaned up and commercially released, so every missing Doctor Who story is at least available on audio.

 Old audio tracks and recovered film prints in poor condition are enhanced and taken care of by a group of people who have become known, unofficially, as the Doctor Who Restoration Team.
 These guys are headed by Steve Roberts, and they do an outstanding job.